adolfomunoz/fun/doc/functions.md

 Note that function composition only works for functions defined within the `fun` library.
 For C++11 lambda functions, or any other function, you should turn them into `fun` functions as explained below.

-## Currying
+## Currying and partial application

 Currying is the process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed.
 As in Haskell, all functions in `fun` are curried, in the sense that they can be considered as having a single argument and returning a function (or value, if the original function had a single parameter).
+This allows partial application of parameters.

 The first example is with the `pow` function (which is the `fun` version of the standard C++ `pow` function).